 It is clear that we can make changes to use water more efficiently.
 This will help us maintain a sustainable supply of clean water, something essential to our survival.

 Stormwater originates from the natural flow of water from rain and snow.
-London’s system includes thousands of catch-basins, hundreds of kilometers of sewer pipes, numerous channels and more than 60 management pools, 110 kms of creeks and the Thames River.
+London’s waterways include thousands of catch-basins, hundreds of kilometers of sewer pipes, numerous channels, more than 60 management pools, 110 km of creeks and the Thames River.
 London has over 1,230 km of sanitary sewer (284 km of trunk sewers, 300 mm or greater in diameter), and 36 pumping stations with over 45 km of force main.
 The City of London operates six wastewater treatment plants which are located along the Thames River.

 Average Use / Reserve Fund

-Water use across Canada averages 30% in toilet use, bath and showers 35%, cleaning 5%, kitchen and drinking use 10% and 20% for laundry use.
+Water use across Canada averages 30% in toilet use, 35% in baths and showers, 5% in cleaning, 10% kitchen and drinking use and 20% for laundry use.
 In London, the average person uses over 250 litres of water each day in their home.
 To learn more about your water rates – visit http://www.london.ca/residents/Water/water-bill/Pages/default.aspx.